GToad/GToad.github.io/_posts/2018-08-03-Android-Native-Hook-Practice-EN.markdown

 ## How to fix the opcode?

 Some e-mails was sent to me about the `B..` problems.
 They find I change BLS to BHI, BNE to BEQ and they think I make a mistake.
-I changed them all :
+In fact, I changed them all :

 1. BEQ --> BNE
 2. BNE --> BEQ